jgascacervantes/CHIP-8-emulator/README.md

 # CHIP-8-emulator
-An emulator of the Chip-8 Virtual Machine
+An emulator of the Chip-8 Virtual Machine.